 Coca-Cola Facts and History

-John Pemberton realized that the opiate drugs that had become his addiction were quite dangerous and so he began a search to find a better alternative to an opiate drug to cure his addiction.
-Pemberton’s search for a safer treatment option led him to create his type of tonic.
-It is said that Pemberton was perhaps inspired by coca wines of European origins, which were simply wines that contained extracted leaves from coca plants.
+Pemberton was inspired by coca wines of European origins.
+The wines contained extracted leaves from coca plants.
 Coca plant extracts were initially used as a power painkiller but eventually gave way to the creation of the powerful drug known today as cocaine.
 Pemberton’s “nerve tonic” was a mixture of alcohol and coca extracts.
 The tonic was successful until the prohibition movement.

 As years passed and cocaine use became widespread, medical studies began to develop in response to the epidemic that showed that while cocaine could have enjoyable effects, it could be harmful to individuals who ingested the drug.
 Studies continued on the energy and joy-producing effects of cocaine, although studies and speculation about adverse effects on the body also continued.

 The manufacturers of Coca-Cola were pressured to stop selling the product.
 So, in 1903, the company removed cocaine from their soft drinks.
 They did this to remain in good graces with the general public and health officials who were concerned about the negative impact of cocaine.